ten-protocol/go-ten/docs/_docs/wallet-extension/wallet-extension.md

 5. Visit `http://localhost:3000/viewingkeys/` to generate a new viewing key, and sign the viewing key when prompted by MetaMask.
 Responses to sensitive RPC requests will now be encrypted with the viewing key and decrypted automatically by the wallet extension.
 Your balance in MetaMask will be set to 0 at the beginning.
-   You can get testnet OBX from [faucet](https://docs.obscu.ro/testnet/faucet/) (you may need to switch to another network and back again to force MetaMask to refresh balance).
+   You can get testnet ETH from [faucet](https://docs.obscu.ro/testnet/faucet/) (you may need to switch to another network and back again to force MetaMask to refresh balance).

    Once a viewing key is generated it will be persisted across restarts of the wallet extension, saved in the user home space under `~/.obscuro/wallet_extension_persistence`.